 Back in Minnesota in 1969, he was a games inventor who had experienced recent success with the release of his brand new game Twister (yup, this guy is a genius).

-His second success was to develop the foam balls which would evolve to become the Nerf Darts that we know and love today.
+His second success was developing the foam balls, which would later evolve to become the Nerf Darts we know and love today.